When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-1. Designate a start point and a finish point.
+1. Mark a start and finish line.

-4. First across the finish line wins.
+5. The first penguin across the line wins.

 Variations: